Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/0_Setup.rst

 .. thumbnail:: images/client_server_model.png
     :align: center

 It is important however to understand the concept of a **remote server**.
 This is a computer sitting somewhere, possibly in the ETH basement, possibly in an enormous data centre in Iceland, which is only supposed to be connected to over the internet.
-To be able to connect to a server you need to have appropriate access - a username and password, and perhaps you will have to be connecting from an allowed location.
+To be able to connect to a server you need to have appropriate access - a username and password - and perhaps you will have to be connecting from an allowed location.
 For instance, you can only access the ETH remote servers from within the ETH domain, either because you are on the ETH WiFi or have connected via **VPN**.

-A VPN, or virtual private network, is a way of connecting to a server that then channels all of your internet traffic through the server as if you were in its location.
+**VPN**, or **V**\irtual **P**\rivate **N**\etwork, is a way of connecting to a server that then channels all of your internet traffic through the server as if you were in its location.
 So if you use the ETH VPN, you will have access to everything as if you were connected to the ETH WiFi or cable network.

 If you have not already connected your devices with the ETH VPN you can find the instructions to do so `here <https://ethz.ch/content/dam/ethz/special-interest/hest/isg-hest-dam/documents/pdf/vpn-de.pdf>`__.